revolist/revogrid-docs/kanban.md

       - q: Does it support React, Vue, and Angular?
         a: Yes.
 The public showcase includes TypeScript, React, Vue, and Angular reference applications.
 The underlying Web Component can also be integrated with other frontend stacks.
       - q: Is Kanban included in Pro Advanced?
         a: Yes.
-RevoKanban is part of the Pro Advanced bundle.
+RevoGrid Kanban is part of the Pro Advanced bundle.
   evaluation:
     id: kanban-pricing-trial
     kicker: Pricing and trial
     title: Evaluate Kanban inside your own product workflow.
-    description: RevoKanban is included in Pro Advanced with per-developer licensing and no runtime royalties or deployment counting.
+    description: RevoGrid Kanban is included in Pro Advanced with per-developer licensing and no runtime royalties or deployment counting.
     priceLabel: Pro Advanced current USD price
     items:
       - title: 30-day trial